 "Put the holy ark in the house which Solomon the son of David king of Israel did build; it shall not be a burden upon your shoulders: serve now Yahuah your God, and his people Israel"I notice that he didn't say "did Build for it".
 Maybe the Ark in question here was never previously in Solomon's Temple?

 I think the Ark of Gold with The Mercy Seat as it's Lid is what had those other objects placed in it.
 And that it was kept in The Tabernacle with the other Holy Relics built for The Tabernacle.
 And as such it was at Shiloh all through The Judges period, and then got taken by The Philistines and wound up at Kirithjearim.
 When it was separate from The Tabernacle of Meeting, the Tabernacle had no Ark while it was at Nob and then Gibeon.

 I think the Ark of Wood was in Bethel all through the Judges period and still so down into the Reign of Saul and even the start of David's Reign.

 During the reigns of David and the start of Solomon's reign I'm not always sure which Ark is where.
-I think he originally brought the Ark from Kirithjearim to Zion, but may have brought the other to Mt Moriah after he purchased it.
+He originally brought the Ark from Kirithjearim to Zion, but may have brought the other there after taking it to Mt Moriah after he purchased it.

 7a.
 Which one do I think was taken to Heaven?